maqqju/croker-method-for-analogies/howto/howto.md

 ![Draw the axis and place your current context in the middle][1]

-**Note** In the images within this guide we will see that context-instances will be written in bold and underline, similar to a header within an article.
+**Note:** In the images within this guide we will see that context-instances will be written in bold and underline, similar to a header within an article.
 The most important thing is that you adopt a convension which will help you differentiate the name of the context-instace from its features.

 ## Step 3 - Break down the context-instance into features